Get To Know Me

 Grief to Grace

 In late 2014, Kevin began complaining of some quirky annoyances.
-His tongue felt weird, he thought his speech sounded slightly slurred, and his legs were frequently cramping.
+His tongue felt swollen, slightly slurred speech, and his legs were frequently cramping.
 I wasn't too concerned.
-He was a very strong, athletic man.
+He was a very healthy, strong, athletic man.
 He was our four sons’ football, basketball, and baseball coach.
-He was a healthy guy.
 But these peculiar symptoms bothered Kevin, so over the next 8 months, we saw a handful of doctors to try and get to the bottom of it all.

 In May of 2015, while Kevin was being examined by a new doctor, he and I were laughing and joking and planning where we were going to have lunch later.
 And then, the unthinkable happened.
 The doctor completed the exam, sat us down, and told us that he was pretty sure Kevin was in the beginning stages of Amyotrophic Lateral Sclerosis or ALS, a progressive neurodegenerative disease that affects nerve cells in the brain and spinal cord.
 The doctor explained that it would eventually take away Kevin’s ability to walk, dress, write, speak, swallow, and breathe.
 He told us there is no cure for this disease and that the average survival time is 3 to 5 years.
-His words were a cord wrapped around my neck that left me suffocating in disbelief and fear.
-Everything I expected my life to be and had wanted for my family was taken away in an instant.
+His words were horrifying.
+We were in no way prepared for what we had been told.
+Everything we expected our lives to be and had wanted for our family was taken away in an instant.

 After almost 2 years of numerous diets, vitamins, antibiotics, IV’s, research, praying and hanging onto hope, Kevin’s health declined.
 I couldn’t hold on any longer.
 Denial is a heavy weight and I was tired.
-It was time to ask myself if I was searching for answers or running from the truth.
+It was time to ask if we were searching for answers or running from the truth.
 So, I made an appointment with an ALS specialist at Columbia Presbyterian Hospital in NY.
 He confirmed that, although Kevin may or may not have Lyme disease, he most certainly had ALS.
 We were right back where we started from almost two years ago.
-I had run a marathon only to get to the finish line and be told that the start line was right in front of me.
-I’m not sure if it was the certainty of the diagnosis or the inability to deny it that destroyed me.
+My heart was broken and so was my spirit.

 After leaving NY, we went straight home.
 It was time to talk to our four boys and remove the false hope we so innocently and irresponsibly placed in their hearts.
-We sat them down and shared the certainty of the news.
+We sat them down and shared the certainty of their dads diagnosis.
 Everyone was quiet.
 The only words spoken were, “Mom, are you ok?”
 The question struck me as odd, almost insensitive.
-Why did my sons ask me if I was ok, and not their father?
+Why was I asked if I was ok, and not their father?
 He’s the one that is going to die.

-In the days that followed, I felt extreme guilt.
-Why had I spent almost two years chasing control?
-Maybe Kevin would have been a candidate for ALS trials that would have slowed down the disease.
+In the days that followed, I felt regret.
+Why had we spent almost two years chasing false hope?
+Maybe Kevin would have been a candidate for ALS trials that may have slowed down the disease.
 We could have gone on family trips, made memories, used our time to be together and enjoy the time we had left.
 We did none of that.
-Instead, we followed a roadmap of fear and control.

 Take Control of Your Future